seeingsequence

 • In order to check, I put myself through a lot of work that borders on silly, or eccentric, or crazy.

-• I avoid any memory work by constantly looking for things to discover that I I understand and remember easily.
+• I avoid any memory work by constantly looking for things to discover that I understand and remember easily.

 • I fool myself by calling this learning, but learning requires memory work, which is: I put it into memory by repeating it and testing if I remember.